maxcohn/quotekeeper/README.md

 * Clean up everything.
 This was made when I was new to web frameworks and databases, so this needs a good refactoring

+* Figure out how to design search so that it has the option to search by text